-The successful Contractor shall procure and maintain, at its expense, the following minimum insurance coverages insuring all services, work activities and contractual obligations undertaken in this contract.
+The successful Contractor shall procure and maintain, at its expense, the following minimum preliminary insurance coverages insuring all services, work activities and contractual obligations undertaken in this contract.
+Coverages are subject to change based upon responses received and contract awarded.
 These insurance policies must be with insurers acceptable to the University.